t7mp/t7mp/README.md

 ## News & Features ##

+ * libs and webapps configured to load and run don't have to define a version if their version is declared in the pom.xml (27.06.2011)

  * license header updated (21.06.2011)
  * new default version is 7.0.16 (21.06.2011)
  * complete refactoring (smallsteps-api) and rewrite for setup process (21.06.2011)